digital-land/digital-land.github.io/content/blog-post/beta-team.md

 I did have a concern before taking on this role.

 I’m fascinated by the details, a lot of the code is my fault, and I have some strong views on some quite detailed things.
 I’ll always be interested in the detail.
 I love data modelling.
 I’ll always write code.
-It’s my happy-place.
+It’s my happy place.
 And I'm always on hand if you want my view on detail.

 But being in the detail is no longer my job, it’s my hobby.
-And that’s something I want you to remind me about if you hear me nitpicking the detail.
+And that’s something I want you to remind me about if you hear me nitpicking over the detail.

 I think we need to work out how we’re going to work together.
 But I know it’s something we’ll work out together.